smahobia/smahobia/README.md

-- 👋 Hi, I’m @smahobia
+- 👋 Hi, I’m @surendra
 - 👀 I’m interested in latest in tech .net, sql, AI, Copilot, Claude
 - 🌱 I’m currently learning github copilot, app migration, cloud tech
 - 💞️ I’m looking to collaborate on distributed systems, multi agent , subagent setup
-- 📫 How to reach me
+- 📫 How to reach me email

 <!---
 smahobia/smahobia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.